did-app/www/guides/express-nodejs-openid-connect-integration/index.md

 });
 ```

-Our users need a button that lets them sign in.
+In the view we use the user id to show them some information about them, or if no user a sign in button this code to show a button
-Add this code to show a button into `views/index.pug`.
+Add this snippet into `views/index.pug`.

 ```pug
 if userId